Anthares101/raptor-blog/dns-tunneling/index.md

 ### Troubleshooting

 Port 53 TCP/UDP has to be reachable and obviouly useable by [Iodine](https://github.com/yarrick/iodine).
-If you have properly setup the network rules for your VPS to allow traffic to this port but you are still having problems, probably you have the service `systemd-resolved` running in the port 53.
-Change the file `/etc/resolv.conf` to point to a public DNS server and stop the service.
+If you have properly setup the network rules for your VPS to allow traffic to this port but you are still having problems, maybe you should check `iptables` configuration.

 ## Client setup